Nyêmo County: History

 Nyêmo was the birthplace of the great translator Vairocana, and the place where the teacher Padmasambhava subjugated local spirits during his journey from Nepal to Lhasa.
 Old pre-Buddhist cults have survived into the modern era along with monasteries of the different Buddhist traditions.

 The ala priestly tradition is a local hybrid of traditional religions and Buddhism that is distinctive of Nyemo.

 Female mediums, possessed by spirits, performed healing ceremonies until the time of the Cultural Revolution.

 In late 1968 a revolt in the rural areas of Tibet began in Nyêmo, caused by shortages of food and the chaos of the Cultural Revolution.

 The revolt later spread to twenty more counties in the Tibet Autonomous Region.

 In the 1969 "Nyemo incident" the followers of Nyêmo nun Trinley Chödrön combined with the forces of the Maoist Gyenlo party organization.

 Their “Army of the Gods” attacked government and army compounds and rival cadres throughout the region over the course of several weeks in June 1969.

 Tinley Chodron, who was said to be an emanation of the holy bird Labja Gongmo from the Epic of King Gesar, was executed in Lhasa later that year.

 Administrative divisions

-Nyêmo County was established in 1959.

-It includes the following towns or townships: